Sonora: Pre-Hispanic period

 Evidence of human existence in the state dates back over 10,000 years, with some of the best-known remains at the San Dieguito complex in the El Pinacate Desert.
 The first humans were nomadic hunter gatherers who used tools made from stones, seashells, and wood.
 During much of the prehistoric period, the environmental conditions were less severe than they are today, with similar but more dense vegetation spread over a wider area.

 The oldest Clovis culture site in North America is believed to be El Fin del Mundo in northwestern Sonora.
 It was discovered during a 2007 survey.
-It features occupation dating around 13,390 calibrated years BP.
-In 2011, remains of Gomphothere were found; the evidence suggests that humans did in fact kill two of them here.
+It features occupation dating around 13,390 calibrated years Before Present.
+At the site, remains of the gomphothere Cuvieronius were found associated with Clovis spear points, suggesting that the animals had been hunted.

 Agriculture first appeared around 400 BCE and 200 CE in the river valleys.
 Remains of ceramics have been found dating from 750 CE with diversification from 800 and 1300 CE Between 1100 and 1350, the region had socially complex small villages with well-developed trade networks.
 The lowland central coast, however, seems never truly to have adopted agriculture.
 Because Sonora and much of the northwest does not share many of the cultural traits of that area, it is not considered part of Mesoamerica.
 Though evidence exists of trade between the peoples of Sonora and Mesoamerica, Guasave in Sinaloa is the most north-westerly point considered Mesoamerican.